cassking/quotes-crazy/README.md

 The `Quote` model in quote.rb we handle the `text` and `author` fields. the model also handles the `next_id` and `previous_id` methods.

-#a Rails and virtual attributes aside
+#a Rails and virtual attributes-- an aside
 In assembling this I learned just a bit about Rails virtual attributes.
 If you peek at `quote.rb` you will see two methods and basically they define two methods to find next and previous where we are only plucking  (example `Model.where('id < (?)', [array of values]`) or (`Model.where('id > (?)', [array of values]`)
-Pluck method gives us an array of values of ids , then we grab either first or last.
+Pluck method gives us an array of values of ids , then we grab either first or last, the virtual attributes for a quote's predecessor and it's successor.

 The `QuotesController` namespaced under /api provides the show REST action so we can make a `GET` request to say `/api/quotes/12`.
 Return a JSON representaion of the quote using `jbuilder ` (a gem already part of Rails).
 Setting the default format as `json ` routes.rb(`  namespace :api, defaults: { format: :json } do